mattrubin/AppDotNet/README.md

 ## Getting Started

+Example code to get you started using the library is below.
+For a more thorough overview of the various parts of the library, see this [AppDotNet Overview](https://github.com/mattrubin/AppDotNet/wiki/AppDotNet-Overview).

 ### Authentication

 An `ADNAuthenticationRequest` can be used to construct a URL for the web-based authentication flow.
 A working example of authentication and extracting an `access_token` from the callback URL can be seen in [NDAAuthenticationViewController](https://github.com/mattrubin/NetDotApp/blob/master/NetDotApp/Classes/NDAAuthenticationViewController.m).